prrathnayake/stock-system/README.md

    ```bash
    npm run dev
    ```
+   You can also use `npm start`, which is an alias for the same command.
+Avoid running `node start` directly—Node will try to execute a file named `start` and fail with a "Cannot find module" error because the project relies on npm scripts to bootstrap
+   Vite.
 3. The dashboard runs at http://localhost:5173 with automatic token refresh and live updates when the backend is online.

 Development credentials (for seed data): `admin@example.com / admin123`.